Is cheap food storage really worth it?

 Quality Cheap Food Storage Idea #3: Emergency Essentials Group Buys

-To be honest, Emergency Essentials is not my favorite place for freeze dried foods (Thrive is), but I have bought some dehydrated and more basic products there and have been pleased.
+To be honest, Emergency Essentials is not my favorite place for freeze dried foods (Thrive is), but I have bought some dehydrated and more basic food products there and have been pleased.
 I mean, those ones that are essential staples for my emergency food pantry.

 They have a group buy program which you can learn more about and sign up for HERE.
 But the basic idea is that you buy 12+ of certain items each month and get a steep discount (30%-50% off) PLUS free shipping.